 - What skills or experiences are you hoping to gain through the Field School?

 Application Due Date – Duluth and Houghton

 To be determined.

 Application Review and Selection Process

 After the application due date, a team of LSLLN members (academics and community partners) will review all applications.
 Please note, there are limited spaces available as this is a competitive process.
 The reviewers will be looking for Expressions of Interest that address all four prompts with an aim of selecting a group of participants with diverse lived experiences, perspectives, skills, and gifts (which take many forms).
 After you have completed your application, please wait a few weeks to hear from us.
-You can expect to hear from us in mid-July regarding your application.
 We will contact everyone via email with final decisions.